Follow us!

 “Lifted Out of Context” ultimately feels a little too messy and peculiar for Adventures in Odyssey.
 That said, even though the episode doesn’t end the decade on the highest note, fans might still enjoy the timely reminder to read verses in context, a few amusing jokes here and there, and the amusing fact that Whit can add “ski instructor” to his already lengthy resume.
 It may not be much, but it’s something, I guess.

-Sam Suksiri
+Writer: Sam Suksiri

 Director: Phil Lollar